ibm-cloud-docs/dl/dl-verizon-sci.md

 1. Send the connection name that you created and the generated service key to the Verizon SCI team.
 If you are granted permission by Verizon to order Direct Link Connect through the Equinix Fabric portal, complete your order using the Equinix Cloud Exchange (ECX) Fabric portal.

-### Completing your order using the Equinix Fabric portal
+## Completing your order using the Equinix Fabric portal
+{: #completing-equinix-fabric-portal-order}

 1. Log in to the Equinix Fabric portal.
    * Navigate to [https://ecxfabric.equinix.com](https://ecxfabric.equinix.com).